 VistaGen Therapeutics, Inc., a Nevada corporation ("VistaGen" or the "Company"), is a biotechnology company with expertise in human pluripotent stem cell technology ("hPSC technology").
-The Company is currently applying its hPSC technology for drug rescue, predictive toxicology and drug metabolism screening.
-The Company's primary goal is to use its hPSC technology platform, which it also refers to as Human Clinical Trials in a Test TubeTM, and the novel pharmaceutical assay systems developed using its hPSC technology expertise and its network of strategic relationships, to generate novel, proprietary, safer variants (Drug Rescue Variants) of once-promising small molecule drug candidates originally discovered, developed and ultimately discontinued by large pharmaceutical or biotechnology companies prior to market approval due to unexpected safety concerns relating to heart toxicity, liver toxicity or adverse drug-drug interactions.
-The Company's strategy is to leverage substantial prior third-party investment in drug discovery and drug development and to generate early indications, or predictions, of how humans will ultimately respond to new drug candidates, including Drug Rescue Variants, before they are ever tested in humans, bringing human biology to the front end of the drug development process.
+The Company is currently applying its hPSC technology for drug rescue, including predictive toxicology and drug metabolism screening.
+The Company's primary goal is to use its hPSC technology platform, $Human\ Clinical\ Trials\ in\ a\ Test\ Tube^{TM}$, and its network of strategic relationships, to generate novel, proprietary, safer variants (Drug Rescue Variants) of once-promising small molecule drug candidates discovered, developed and ultimately discontinued by biotechnology or pharmaceutical companies prior to market approval due to unexpected heart or liver safety concerns.
+The Company's drug rescue strategy focuses on leveraging both substantial prior third-party investment in discovery and development of drug candidates now suitable for drug rescue and its hPSC technology to make in vitro predictions of how humans will respond to Drug Rescue Variants, early in the drug development cost curve, before they are tested in animals or humans.

-VistaGen's orally-available, small molecule prodrug candidate, AV-101, has successfully completed Phase 1 development in the Unites States for treatment of neuropathic pain.
+AV-101 is VistaGen's orally-available, small molecule prodrug candidate.
+AV-101 has successfully completed Phase 1 clinical development in the Unites States for treatment of neuropathic pain.
 Neuropathic pain, a serious and chronic condition causing pain after an injury or disease of the peripheral or central nervous system, affects millions of people worldwide.
-The NIH awarded VistaGen approximately \$8.8 million for preclinical and clinical development of AV-101.
+The NIH awarded VistaGen approximately \$8.8 million for preclinical and Phase 1 clinical development of AV-101.
+VistaGen is currently exploring potential strategic alternatives for further development of AV-101 for neuropathic pain and depression.

-VistaGen is in the development stage and, since inception, has devoted substantially all of its time and efforts to hPSC research and bioassay development, small molecule drug development, creating, protecting and patenting intellectual property, recruiting personnel and raising working capital.
+VistaGen is in the development stage and, since inception, has devoted substantially all of its time and efforts to hPSC technology research and development, including, among other things, bioassay system development, small molecule drug development, creating, protecting and patenting intellectual property, recruiting personnel and raising working capital.